 The Cob House in Stanley Park is a small building located in the Miniature Train complex in the center of Stanley Park.
 Most people don't even notice it.
 Thousands of people go to this area for the seasonal events such as the Klahowya Village, Bright Nights, and Halloween Ghost Train, but probably don't even notice the Cob House.
-The Cob House was built as a test of environmental building.
+The Cob House was built as a test of environmental building methods in 2004 by volunteers with help from UBC Civil Engineering and the BCIT Green Roof Research Facility.
+It is built completely with clay, sand, straw, and reclaimed materials.
+It also has a living roof.
 The Stanley Park Ecological Society uses the building as a concession during the seasonal events to raise money.
 If you are at the miniature train complex during the daytime, the Cob House is definitely worth checking out.

 The sign in front of the Cob house says: